adhearsion/adhearsion-website/docs/source/plugins.md

 ### Testing your code

-Module usage can be seen in action in the generated test file, which also showcases how the call controller methods can be easily tested.
+Module usage can be seen in action in the generated test file, which also illustrates how the call controller methods can be easily tested.

 spec/greet_plugin/controller_methods_spec.rb